AllenWLynch/lisa/docs/python_api.rst

             results:
                 lisa.core.utils.LISA_Results with each key representing a table column, sorted by "summary_p_value" field.
 The results can be passed directly to a the pandas constructor by calling the "to_dict()" command: ``results_df = pd.DataFrame(results.to_dict())``.
             metadata:
-                Dictionary with test metadata.
-Includes query genes provided and background genes that were selected.
+                Test metadata.
+Includes query genes provided and background genes that were selected, as well as reg-scores for top 100 factors on selected genes.

     *method*